DFRobot/DFRobot_PCA/Raspberry/README.md

 # PCA9685

-PCA9685is a chip based on I2C bus communication.<br>
+PCA9685 is a chip based on I2C bus communication.<br>
 This library can help you to control motor, servo and stepper motor by PCA9685.<br>
 The library is designed for DFR0587 Gravity: I2C DC Motor/Stepper Motor Driver.<br>
 Please provide external power for the motor drive plate.<br>